cimd/vue-eloquent-docs/docs/vue/model.md

 ```

 ## Observers
-Similarly to the API class, the Model also has Observers
+Similarly to the API class, the Model also has Observers:

 **Find**: `retriving` and `retrieved`